toddbranch/ECE383/labs/lab4/index.md

 **Figure 2** - Example serial configuration for Tera Term.

 - Note: Your "serial in" - i.e., where the computer is sending you data for the FPGA to read - pin is A16.
 Look at the datasheet or master UCF to find the "serial out" pin location.
-- To avoid crossing clock domains, all your synchronous elements should be based on a 25 MHz clock.
+- To avoid crossing clock domains, all your synchronous elements should be based on the same `clk`
 - Take advantage of the simulator in the openPICIDE.
 - Use the Xilinx-provided `uart_tx6` and `uart_rx6` modules rather than writing your own UART controller.
   - They are available in the PicoBlaze files zip in the `UART_and_PicoTerm` folder